-First, consider building a web app that works on desktop with several key features.
-Then, implement it as a Progressive Web App on smartphone.
+First, consider building a web app that works on a desktop with several key features.
+Then, implement it as a Progressive Web App on smartphones.
 The process will be quicker, smoother, and cheaper – allowing you to test the market with a dynamic solution.

 In truth, how you approach your MVP depends on the service you want to offer and your level of expertise.
 Alas, you have to come up with the idea yourself, but we recommend engaging a software house to help you take your vision forward.

 If you can find a team with experience in your space, their knowledge can be pivotal in shaping your product and guiding you towards multi-billion-dollar success 😉

 Redvike is a specialist Software House based in Krakow, Poland.
 We work with driven entrepreneurs to create ambitious products from scratch.
 To read about our previous success stories, see our case studies here.